lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #5

-If we want to see the average net worth from the list, we can use the "AVG" function:
+If I want to see the average net worth from the list, I can use the "AVG" function:

 ```
 SELECT AVG(finalWorth) FROM statistics_lm3nitro;